jayanthkmr/jayanthkmr.github.io/_pages/home.md

 Currently building large scale software systems as SDM III at Amazon, being one of the youngest Engineering Leader in a FAANG .
 I am a published poet, a technical architect, an entrepreneur, an angel investor, an engineering leader and even, an assistant professor too, basically a Polymath.

-Subscribe to my website, read my poems or follow on my blogs for more engineering and entrepreneurial philosophical content..
+Subscribe to my website, read my poetry anthology - "*Gonzo Poet and through his lens*" or follow blog - "*Technopreneurial Treatises*" for more engineering and entrepreneurial philosophical content..

 See you around 🎩